darthwalsh/bin/apps/WindowManagement.md

 ## Workspace MultiWindow Management

 Currently using hotkeys to move windows around, but would like to try a tool to move known windows to known locations.
-### Display Maid
->https://funk-isoft.com/display-maid.html allows you to save and restore window locations based on your display configuration or user created profiles.
-- [ ] Try it #macbook  🔼

 ### Rectangle
 *Currently using this on macOS*
 Pro version https://rectanglepro.app/ has feature: